Wage Growth Tracker

 The Atlanta Fed's Wage Growth Tracker is a measure of the nominal wage growth of individuals.
 It is constructed using microdata from the Current Population Survey (CPS), and is the median percent change in the hourly wage of individuals observed 12 months apart.
 Our measure is based on methodology developed by colleagues at the San Francisco Fed.

 The data are updated monthly after the underlying CPS data are released, usually two to three weeks after the release of the Employment Situation Report by the BLS.
-Stay informed of all Wage Growth Tracker updates by subscribing to our RSS feed or following the Atlanta Fed on Twitter.
+Stay informed of all Wage Growth Tracker updates by subscribing to our mailing list, subscribing to our RSS feed , or following the Atlanta Fed on Twitter.

 The following interactive chart displays the Wage Growth Tracker along with versions of the tracker for select work and demographic characteristics (shown as either 3-month or 12-month moving averages).
 See the downloadable spreadsheet for variable definitions.

 The data we use to compute the Atlanta Fed's Wage Growth Tracker are from the monthly Current Population Survey (CPS), administered by the U.S. Census Bureau for the Bureau of Labor Statistics.
 (You can find an overview of the CPS on the Census website.)
 The survey features a rotating panel of households.
 Surveyed households are in the CPS sample four consecutive months, not interviewed for next eight months, and then in the survey again four consecutive months.
 Each month, one-eighth of the households are in the sample for the first time, one-eighth for the second time, and so forth.
 Respondents answer questions about the wage and salary earnings of household members in the fourth and the last month they are surveyed.
 We use the information in these two interviews, spaced 12 months apart, to compute our wage growth statistic.